 Student directory information is designed to be used internally within the school community.
-This information is accessible through the Fast Direct buzz book.
-Families are encouraged to print a copy from Fast Direct for their family's use.
+This information is accessible through Fast Direct.
+Parents may select within their account on Fast Direct what and if any information they would like made available in the directory.